isomerpages/moe-jurongpri/_programme/Student Management/The Pupil Leadership Programme.md

 Through our primary 3 and primary 4 Leadership Development Programme, our student leaders and CCA leaders experienced greater self-discovery and were equipped with the skills to discharge their duties efficiently and effectively.

 ![](/images/Leadership_2.png)

+### Primary 5 Leadership Camp

+Eighty primary 5 Prefects and CCA leaders participated in the two days one night camp during the March holidays.
+The camp provided our students with an opportunity to overcome their own fears and collaborate with others for a common goal.